Project

 Understanding atmospheric drivers and coastal impacts of extratropical cyclones with southeasterly winds.

-Extratropical cyclones that produce sustained southeasterly winds, sometimes called “sou’easters”, can produce damaging wind, surge, and waves along Maine’s coastline.
-Two storms on January 10 and 13, 2024 featured this wind pattern and caused at least $90 million in public infrastructure damage across the state.
-We are partnering with the National Weather Service to examine the atmospheric circulation patterns, storm tracks, storm surge, and wave heights associated with sou’easters.
+Extratropical cyclones that produce sustained winds out of the southeast, sometimes called “sou’easters”, can produce damaging wind, surge, waves, and rainfall along Maine’s coast.
+Three storms in December 2023 and January 2024 featured this wind pattern and caused at least $90 million in public infrastructure damage across the state.
+We are partnering with the National Weather Service to examine the atmospheric circulation patterns and storm tracks associated with sou’easters, as well as their impacts to Gulf of Maine communities from storm surge, waves, and precipitation.

 Project Goals: